braboj/tutorial-git/02-Concepts/03-objects.md

 ![Git Objects](../Assets/images/git-object-model.png)

 Git is a system which follows the project folder history using snapshots.
 In Git the snapshots are also called commit objects.
-Each snapshots represents the project at the moment of the commit.
+Each snapshot represents the project at the moment of the commit.
 The project itself is represented using trees objects for folders and blob objects for files.
 Each hash object has a unique 40 digits reference number.